d-shap/credentials-gradle-plugin/README.md

 ```

 ## Prerequisites
-To use plugin, this data should be stored separatly in a file system.
+To use plugin, this data should be stored separately in a file system.
 Two files are required - a keystore file and a properties file with keystore and key passwords.
 For example:
 ```